lexandro/dockery/README.md

 ## Not scheduled
 - Help
 - docker image with version check in the webapp
-- Add copyright when released or published (xterm.js, json-formatter)

 ## Possible future development ideas
 I collected some undecided features [on this page!](https://github.com/lexandro/dockery/wiki/Development-ideas)